jazzband/djangorestframework-simplejwt/README.rst

 SLIDING_TOKEN_REFRESH_EXP_CLAIM
   The claim name that is used to store the exipration time of a sliding token's refresh period.
 More about this in the "Sliding tokens" section below.

+AUTH_COOKIE
+  Cookie name.
+Enables auth cookies if value is set.

+AUTH_COOKIE_DOMAIN
+  A string like "example.com", or None for standard domain cookie.

+AUTH_COOKIE_SECURE
+  Whether to use a secure cookie for the session cookie.
+If this is set to True, the cookie will be marked as secure, which means browsers may ensure that the cookie is only sent under an HTTPS connection.

+AUTH_COOKIE_PATH
+  The path of the auth cookie.

+AUTH_COOKIE_SAMESITE
+  Whether to set the flag restricting cookie leaks on cross-site requests.
+  This can be 'Lax', 'Strict', or None to disable the flag.

 Customizing token claims
 ------------------------